-CoSort SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with XML and other sources..
+SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with XML and other sources.

 XML Test Data

-Use IRI RowGen if you need test data in XML file formats.
+Use IRI RowGen to build XML test files.
 RowGen uses the same layout metadata as CoSort, NextForm, and FieldShield, so you can easily move between test data generation and real data transformation.